Learn how to make a Rum Old Fashioned! This fun and tasty twist on the classic recipe is just as good as the original, and it's super simple to make!

 And that's how to make a Rum Old Fashioned!
 Wasn't that easy?

-I made a double for my photos, so your drink will have less volume (more like the drink in the background below).
-It’s a strong drink though, so short works in your favor in the long run!
+I made a double Old Fashioned for my photos, so your drink will have less volume.
+It's a strong drink though, so short works in your favor in the long run!

 And this is not the sweet Brandy Old Fashion that Wisconsin is known for ... it's much closer to the classic Old Fashioned you'll find outside of my home state.

 This is the perfect drink for cold fall and winter days though, when a little rum can transport you to a more tropical state of mind!